vonvlaho/me/index.md

 title: Home
 ---

-With nearly a decade of experience in digital product management and academic research, bridging technical innovation and the humanities, with a hands-on approach to leading teams and projects.
+With nearly a decade of experience in digital product management and academic research, I bridge technical innovation and the humanities, with a hands-on approach to leading teams and projects.

 ---

 ### Experience

-**Product Owner at [Idealo Internet GmbH](https://www.idealo.de)** (Oct 2022 – Present)
+**Product Owner @[idealo](https://www.idealo.de)** (Oct 2022 – Present)
-Leading product strategy for Germany’s largest e-commerce homepage, focusing on enhancing user engagement and business growth by integrating actionable insights into development processes.
+Leading product development for one of Europe's most visited e-commerce homepage, focusing on enhancing user engagement and business growth by creating a world-class user experience.

-**Doctoral Fellow at the Foundation for the Study of the Communist Dictatorship** (Nov 2021 – Oct 2022)
+**Doctoral Fellow @[Foundation for the Study of the Communist Dictatorship](https://www.bundesstiftung-aufarbeitung.de/)** (Nov 2021 – Oct 2022)
-Researching the history of musicology in the GDR and contributing to the academic discourse on cultural policies and their influence on the field.
+Researching the history of musicology in the GDR, contributing to the academic discourse on cultural policies and their influence on the field.

-**Coordination Lead at the [Academy of Sciences and Literature](https://www.adwmainz.de/)** (Oct 2020 – Jul 2021)
+**Coordination Lead @[Academy of Sciences and Literature](https://www.adwmainz.de/)** (Oct 2020 – Jul 2021)
-Overseeing the NFDI4Culture project, which developed a digital infrastructure for cultural heritage research, and facilitating collaboration among national cultural institutions.
+Managing the [NFDI4Culture](https://nfdi4culture.de/) project, which developes a digital infrastructure for cultural heritage data, and facilitates collaboration among national cultural institutions.

-**Research Software Engineer at the Academy of Sciences and Literature** (Apr 2017 – Sep 2020)
+**Research Software Engineer @[Academy of Sciences and Literature](https://www.adwmainz.de/)** (Apr 2017 – Sep 2020)
 Contributing to international digital humanities projects, developing software solutions for research data aggregation in musicology, and supporting academic research proposals with technical expertise.

 **Research Assistant at [Johannes Gutenberg-University Mainz](https://www.uni-mainz.de)** (Jun 2015 – Sep 2016)